Clip or not to clip my dog? This is the question many dog owners asked themselves when the days get warmer.

 It is true that black or dark colours attract sunlight more than light colours, however, the trimming of such a coat does not eliminate this fact.
 Black remains black, and we also risk sunburn or even skin cancer by clipping it.
 The skin of the dog has only 6-10 layers; therefore, it is more prone to sunburn than human skin with its 16-20 layers.

 Unless there are skin issues (e.g. hot spot, skin infection, surgery), there is no reason to shave the coat.
-(Note of translator: I would also add a solid, matted coat should be clipped off.)
+(Note of translator: I would also add a solid, matted coat that should be clipped off.)

-For a dog’s well-being we do best when we brush and comb him/her on a regular basis.
+For a dog’s well-being, we do best when we brush and comb him/her on a regular basis.

 To this article I would like to add the following:

-And if we don’t remove the hair and the coat gets matted, the air can’t move freely within the coat and fulfil its function as a natural insulator.
+And if we don’t remove the hair and the coat gets matted, the air can’t move freely within the coat and fulfill its function as a natural insulator.
 It’s better to keep a coat like this at a reasonable length than to have it too long and matted.
 In the end, if the coat becomes very matted the only humane and discomfort-free option for your dog is to clip it off.
 If you struggle with regular bathing and brushing, take your dog to your groomer just for a bath & brush between your regular styling sessions and everybody will be happy.